 Note: Do not choose another permalink structure once you start to publish your posts.
 Because if you do, your posts will no longer be accessible on search engines and it will result in broken links and 404 errors on your WordPress blog.

-You need to wear your WordPress blog with a new theme just like you would normally pimp your ride.
+You need to wear your WordPress blog with a new theme just like you would normally pimp your old ride.
 Your site’s design lies on it.
-By default, your blog will come with a free WordPress theme, but it’s usually better if you change it to your desired theme.

-To add a new theme to your WordPress blog, visit the Appearance settings and click on ‘Add new’ or ‘Add new theme’ to take you to the theme repository like the screenshot below.
+To add a new theme, go to your WordPress blog’s Appearance settings and click ‘Add New‘ or ‘Add New Theme‘ to get to the theme repository, like the screenshot below.

 Note: When adding a new theme, ensure you don’t add along its pre-texts and images.
 Add your own texts and images instead.